 - 1. Describe the impact of your work on the downtown and in the community.
 Do you have any indication that your project will draw more people downtown, provide a community hub, spur additional investment in downtown, etc.? - 2.
-What was the use before the project and what is the use after the project? - Describe a public-private partnership involved in your project and how the partnership will help sustain and continue to support your historic resource/building and the community after the subgrant is complete. - 4.
+What was the use before the project and what is the use after the project?

+- Describe a public-private partnership involved in your project and how the partnership will help sustain and continue to support your historic resource/building and the community after the subgrant is complete. - 4.
 Data Points to be collected: - a.
 Total # of square footage impacted by the project - b. # of housing units created (if applicable) - c. # of jobs created during the project - d. # of people employed in the building before the project - e. # of people employed in the building after the project - f.
 Assessed Tax value prior to the project - g.
-Assessed Tax value after the project (if this can be captured by the end of the project) - 5.
-Did the project create a third space in your downtown?
-If yes, please describe. - 6.
-Energy Efficiency Impact (if the project included any energy efficiency upgrades) Please report out any reduction in energy use or cost saving in energy consumption to the extent that this can be captured by the end of the project.
+Assessed Tax value after the project (if this can be captured by the end of the project)

 IV.
-Narrative (Grantees will complete A or B depending on their project)

-A. Development Projects

-1. Describe the preservation, energy efficiency upgrades or restoration needs prior to grant award.

-2. Describe the completed project work, including reference to consultants' reports, test results, and products and materials used to accomplish the preservation, energy upgrades or restoration objective(s).

-3. Submit at least one, color photograph of the condition of each work category prior to grant funded work.

-4. Submit at least one, color photograph of work in progress for each work category.

-5. Submit at least one, color photograph of work completed for each work category.

-6. Describe the next steps for the project. (ie proposed maintenance schedule based upon the particular problems encountered and addressed, secure funding for specific needs.

-7. Brief description of any preservation problems that still need to be addressed.

-8. Provide a description of your Community Engagement Project.
-Submit photographs, video and any other outcome from the project.

-9. Submit a copy of the maintenance plan and/or updated maintenance plan for the property.

-B. For Pre-Development Projects

-1. Describe the completed project.

-2. Submit copies of any products (engineering or architectural) electronically to MDF.

-3. Provide a description of your Community Engagement Project.

-4. Copies of all notifications, publications or announcements must be submitted to MDF.
-Predevelopment project Grantees must create public notification of the project in the form of a website posting or press release and include proper credit as appropriate.

-5. What is the timeline for future preservation, rehabilitation, etc. of the historic resource that is the subject of this grant?
+Narrative

+- 1. Describe the preservation or restoration needs prior to grant award. - 2.
+Describe the completed project work, including reference to consultants' reports, and products and materials used to accomplish the preservation and restoration objective(s). - 3.
+Submit at least one, color photograph of the condition of each work category prior to grant funded work. - 4.
+Submit at least one, color photograph of work in progress for each work category. - 5.
+Submit at least one, color photograph of work completed for each work category. - 6.
+Describe the next steps for the project.
+What is the timeline for future preservation, rehabilitation, etc. of the historic resource that is the subject of this grant?
+Have you secured funding for specific future work? - 7.
+Brief description of any preservation problems that still need to be addressed. - 8.
+Provide a description of your Community Engagement Project.
+Submit photographs, video and any other outcome from the project. - 9.
+Submit a copy of the maintenance plan and/or updated maintenance plan for the property. - 10.
+Copies of all notifications, publications or announcements must be submitted to MDF.
+Grantees must create public notification of the project in the form of a website posting or press release and include proper credit as appropriate. - 11.
+Copies of the Preservation Agreement must be signed and filed with the Registry of Deeds and confirmation of the filing must be sent to MDF.